Societal Illusions: A lot of the world we see around us is an illusion.

 The illusion here is that we are right and they are wrong, different countries have different cultures and while there are still a lot of human rights violations going on all over the globe, there are just as many happening in the western world.

 Just because we say- this is what democracy looks like; it doesn’t mean that we have the right to enforce our style of democracy on the rest of the world.

 War does not serve any constructive purpose and only creates victims on both sides.

 The current education system is a job-based system where you are trained to become a part of a bigger system.

 We have rigid learning enforced upon us, in subjects that are pre-selected for us and while I would argue that Mathematics and English are important to progress, outside of those subjects there is a lot of unnecessary learning going on.

-Education should be specialised to meet the learning needs of the children, and because it is so fixed certain groups are getting left behind.
-Basic skills like communication, compassion and leadership are being ignored, while we are being bombarded with more information than we can ever take in or use.
-You can read more about educational here
+Education should be specialized to meet the learning needs of the children, and because it is so fixed certain groups are getting left behind.
+Basic skills like communication, compassion, and leadership are being ignored, while we are being bombarded with more information than we can ever take in or use.

 Money is something that is supposed to be used for trade, ultimately giving us a better quality of life.
 Yet collectively money is given priority over life.

-Money is idolised as the true meaning of freedom, when in reality it is money that imprisons us.
+Money is idolized as the true meaning of freedom when in reality it is money that imprisons us.
 If you don’t have it you want it and if you do have it you don’t want to lose it.